Piturnah/gex/README.md

 - [x] Intuitive - it should be easy to learn to use gex.
 - [x] Cross platform - primary focus on Linux, but should work well on Windows and MacOS.
 - [ ] Configurable - certain preferences in gex should be configurable to suit your own workflow.
-- [ ] Comprehensive - you should be able to use gex to do everything you can do in git.
+- [ ] Comprehensive\* - you should be able to use gex to do everything you can do in git.

+\* gex supports executing arbitrary git commands with <kbd>:</kbd> for when something is not yet available

 ## Installation